single-spa/single-spa.js.org/website/versioned_docs/version-5.x/server-side-rendering-overview.md

 2. Fetch - Begin rendering the HTML for each microfrontend to a stream.
 3. Headers - Retrieve HTTP response headers from each microfrontend.
 Merge them together and send the result as the HTTP response headers to the browser.
 4. Body - Send the HTTP response body to the browser, which is an HTML document consisting of static and dynamic parts.
 This involves waiting for each microfrontend's stream to end before proceeding to the next portion of HTML.
-5. Hydrate - Within the browser, download all javascript needed to hydrate the HTML.
+5. Hydrate - Within the browser, download all javascript needed and then hydrate the HTML.

 ## 1. Layout